 b) you have practised in an EEA member state for at least 3 out of the last 10 years.

 Recognising your chiropractic qualification

 Before you can be registered we will need to recognise your chiropractic qualification.
 This is so that we can be sure it is equivalent to a chiropractic qualification obtained within the UK.
-As part of this we ask that you map your chiropractic learning and experience against our Degree Recognition Criteria.
+As part of this we ask that you map your chiropractic learning and experience against our Education Standards.
 So that we can do this we ask that you provide:

 a completed application form.
 This will depend on whether you wish to establish yourself as a chiropractor in the UK (word application form, pdf application form), or work on a temporary and occasional basis